On this page

-Aspiring school psychologists in California must obtain licensure by graduating from an accredited and state-approved graduate program.
-This guide will help you identify the program that’s right for you and start your path to becoming a school psychologist.
-You’ll find a list of this year’s top-ranked online and on-campus programs, a breakdown of the different types of school psychology programs available, a step-by-step guide on the CA licensure process, and much more.
+To become a licensed school psychologist in California, you must graduate from an accredited and state-approved graduate program.
+This guide can help you find the program that best suits your needs and start your journey toward becoming a school psychologist.
+You’ll discover a list of this year’s top-ranked online and on-campus programs, a breakdown of the different types of school psychology programs available, a step-by-step guide to the CA licensure process, and much more.

 Loyola Marymount University

 Top Online School Psychology Programs in California for 2024

 Accredited California school psychology programs with online or hybrid formats provide additional flexibility for busy students and working professionals to advance their careers.
 Below we list the top-ranked psychology programs in California that provide a range of options to match your background and long-term goals.
 Some offer fully online programs, while others use hybrid delivery with in-person fieldwork requirements.
 Either way, expect to receive material and interact with content using interactive tools like videoconferencing and discussion boards.
 Many of these programs continue to use cohort models for their online programming to encourage additional support and collaboration.
 See our guide to online school psychology programs for more information on what you can expect.

 To be eligible for this ranking, schools were required to meet the following criteria based on government data provided by The Integrated Postsecondary Education Data System (IPEDS).